-Has your organization been hesitant to migrate to Microsoft Azure because of missing functionalities from Azure Migrate?
+Has your organization been hesitant to migrate to Microsoft Azure because of missing functionalities from an Azure cloud migration standpoint?

 Are you considering using Azure Migrate, and wondering what’s new?